Common Childhood Fungal Infections & Six Reasons They Happen

 On this page, let’s look at different types of children’s fungal infections – and why your kids might get them.

 Newborn babies can get fungal infections.
 Here’s a look at which infections they often develop:

 Most commonly, newborn babies develop oral thrush, a yeast infection that affects the mouth caused by the fungus Candida.

 Candida spores exist all around us and most often do not cause any problems.
 When the local environment where they exist changes, though, the fungus can overgrow to cause troublesome infections:

 Back to thrush in the baby’s mouth, it is likely that the developing immune system in newborns cannot cope with Candida which exists on the mum’s breast or nipple teats.

-The constant contact between the baby’s mouth and breast, the warmth and moisture provide an opportunity for the Candida to overgrow.
+The constant contact between the baby’s mouth and breast, the warmth and moisture allow the Candida to overgrow.

 If you have vaginal thrush during labour and deliver your baby vaginally, they may develop thrush afterwards, too.